ailixter/aiixtest/README.md

 ## php test snippets runner

-Yes, "snippets" means snippets.
-Any valid php file could be run, its $vars are printed and its return is remembered and analysed.
+Yes, "snippets" means snippets. *Any valid php file* could be run, its $vars are printed and its return remembered and analysed.

 For example:
 ```